-Tomato bruschetta with tarragon makes a deliciously fresh and light lunch, but works just as well as a starter at any dinner party!
+Roasted tomato bruschetta with tarragon makes a deliciously fresh and light lunch, but works just as well as a starter at any dinner party!

 Tomato bruschetta with tarragon is a light and flavoursome dish that makes a tasty lunch.
 You can also serve as a starter for a dinner party, or added to a sharing style platter.
 This dish is a twist on the more traditional bruschetta using fresh tomatoes, garlic and chopped basil.

-In this recipe for tomato bruschetta we have cooked the tomatoes as roasting tomatoes really brings out their sweetness.
+In this recipe for roasted tomato bruschetta we have cooked the tomatoes as roasting tomatoes really brings out their sweetness.
 We have also used tarragon in place of basil which adds a delicious twist to the dish.

+If asked about my favourite ingredients, the humble tomato is right up there, my favourite fruit and probably the one thing I eat more of than anything else.
 Fresh, roasted, sun-blushed, tinned and added to food, I eat tomatoes in all their glorious forms!
 Walk into my kitchen and alongside the fruit bowl is a bowl set aside just for tomatoes which my children and I eat like sweets.

 My inspiration for today’s recipe is simple.
 It’s warm outside, I love tomatoes and this is a favourite summer lunch.
 Tomatoes with bread, a touch of garlic, olive oil and fresh herbs, simplicity at its best!